rioualen/gene-regulation/doc/tutorials.rst

    :alt:

 Fastq files organization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This tutorial assumes you dispose of your own fastq files.
-We recommend that your organise your samples in separate folders,
+We recommend that your organize your samples in separate folders,
 and name both fastq files and their parent directories accordingly.